How to Resolve Ambiguous Language in Wills and Trusts

 - Gather extrinsic evidence that could provide clarification about the ambiguous language.

-When a will or trust has ambiguous terms, the executor or trustee, respectively, might know the true meaning of those terms (on account of their having been close with the decedent), but they should still not take it upon themselves to interpret them because doing so could lead beneficiaries to believe they are choosing sides, resulting in a potential personal liability.
+When a will or trust has ambiguous terms, the executor or trustee might know the true meaning of those terms (especially if they’d been close with the decedent), but they should not take it upon themselves to interpret them because doing so could lead beneficiaries to believe they are choosing sides, resulting in a potential personal liability.

 Instead, as soon as it is evident that a will or trust contains ambiguous language, it is best to start looking for extrinsic evidence that could provide some insight into the decedent’s true final intentions.
 For example, you may want to speak with the drafter of the document to see if they recall the meaning of the ambiguous terms.